How to Fix 403 Forbidden Error on Google Chrome

 11. Disable CDN temporarily

-If you’re getting a 403 error when accessing resources like images, JavaScript, or CSS, the problem might be with your CDN.
+If you’re receiving a 403 error when accessing resources such as images, JavaScript, or CSS, the issue may be related to your CDN.

 We suggest temporarily disabling your CDN and checking your site to see if the issue is resolved.